OUR, BEN, and SHA.

 Responsibilities:

-• The person sending the money pays their bank's fees for starting the transfer.
+- The person sending the money pays their bank's fees to start the transfer.

 2. OUR (Sender Pays All)